Reporting the Truth: Journalism in a Divided Era (RECORDED)

 Dale Robinson Anglin, director, Press Forward; Paul Bass, founding editor, New Haven Independent; Mark Contreras, president and chief executive officer, Connecticut Public; moderated by Karen DuBois-Walton, president & CEO, The Community Foundation for Greater New Haven

 In a time of deepening political divisions and spreading misinformation, the role of journalism is more vital and complex than ever.
-This online panel, moderated by The Community Foundation President & CEO Karen DuBois-Walton, brings together respected voices from the media landscape to discuss the challenges and responsibilities of reporting in today’s political climate.
-Join us for a thoughtful conversation on trust, accountability, the evolving relationship between the press and the public, and the role of philanthropy in upholding public-interest reporting.
+On Aug.
+20, The Foundation's webinar on journalism brought together respected voices from the media landscape to discuss the challenges and responsibilities of reporting in today’s political climate.

 Dale Robinson Anglin serves as the Director of Press Forward, a coalition of over 100 local and national funders investing more than $500 million to strengthen communities through local news.
 Press Forward includes 41 locally led chapters in 30 states.